 Second World Urbanity: A Project Prospectus

 This project aims to bring together scholarly contributions on the various endeavors in the Second World to conceive, build, and inhabit a cityscape alternative to the segregated spaces of capitalist cities and the atomized world of suburbia.
-It will pay close attention to the tensions between global challenges and locally driven agendas that made architects, planners, and ordinary dwellers alter socialist modernity according to more particular interests.
+It pays close attention to the tensions between global challenges and locally driven agendas that made architects, planners, and ordinary dwellers alter socialist modernity according to more particular interests.
 The work of imagining and designing urban space was undeniably a powerful instrument of forging Socialist modernity.
 In recent years, a growing number of scholars from a variety of disciplines have studied Socialist planning and its aftermath after the collapse of state socialist regimes in 1989/1991.
-This volume is also an attempt to reflect on the contributions scholars of urban history can make to scholarship on state socialist regimes more generally.
+Second World Urbanity reflects on the contributions scholars of urban history can make to scholarship on state socialist regimes more generally.
 What do we – urban historians and historians of architecture – have new to say on the history of the Second World?
 What are the new research questions that our subfield has generated in recent years?